rgehrsitz/archon/README.md

 - **Git**: Hybrid layer — system git for porcelain/LFS/creds; go-git for fast reads.
 - **Reliability**: Error envelopes, rotating logs, autosave & crash safety.

+Note for developers:

+- If your local SQLite lacks FTS5, Archon detects this at runtime and disables the index automatically (search features won’t be available).
+You can also set `ARCHON_DISABLE_INDEX=1` to disable indexing in tests.
+- Snapshots are implemented as commit + immutable tag pairs; tags are created via the Git CLI and listed via go-git for speed.

 ## Quick Start

 Prereqs: Go 1.23+, Node 18+, Wails CLI.